-Narcan is a life-saving drug with minimal chance of causing adverse side effects.
+Narcan is a life-saving drug with a minimal chance of causing adverse side effects.
 In a person who is not experiencing an opioid overdose, a dose of Narcan will have no visible effects.
-However, a person who wakes up from an opioid overdose after receiving Narcan may experience some unpleasant side effects.
-Naloxone side effects usually include:
+However, a person who wakes up from an opioid overdose after receiving Narcan may experience some unpleasant side effects which usually include:

 - Nausea and vomiting

 - Body aches and tenderness